SubnauticaLaserMain/SubnauticaLaser-V4/DMCA-Explonation.md

 ## Ownership and Copyright

-The script in question is the intellectual property of [Your Name/Team].
+The script in question is the intellectual property of SubnauticaLaser.
 We hold full copyright over it.
 While the script was hosted on GitHub and accessed via a `loadstring`, it was **not** freely licensed for use without permission.
 Unauthorized use of the script in a video or any content without our consent is a violation of copyright law.

 ## Reason for DMCA Takedown